DisruptivelyUseful/handheld-light-graffiti/README.md

 ![](images/plasticlens.jpg)

 The head of the flashlight we used fits perfectly into a 1.5” plumbing fitting, designed for ABS pipe, which made coupling it to the lens easy.
-The closest flashlight to what we used that we could find currently available on Amazon is [this one](https://www.amazon.com/Supfire-Tactical-Flashlight-Water-proof-Included/dp/B07FBJBZ25/), which is basically identical but is from a different manufacturer.
+The flashlight we currently suggest is [this one](https://www.amazon.com/Supfire-Tactical-Flashlight-Water-proof-Included/dp/B07FBJBZ25/), which comes with an extra 18650 battery and battery charger.

 **FLASHLIGHT RESOURCES:**